 - ID and Local Area tab listing resources available for use in the RA Filings.
 Information is taken from the NQC list. - LSE-specific Allocations of Demand Response, CAM, RMR, and load forecasts are inserted into the LSE Allocations tab so as to minimize manual error and paperwork.
-The allocations in this tab also include monthly flexible RA procurement requirements. - The System RA Template includes both the Year Ahead and Month Ahead Summary Sheets that sum resources and compute LSE compliance.
-The Month Ahead summary sheet also includes a check for Local RA adjustments and a check for flexible RA capacity requirements by category.
+The allocations in this tab also include monthly flexible RA procurement requirements.
+In 2023, an additional table is added to account for system values of the CPE procured CAM resources.
+The flexible value of the CPE procured CAM resources is incorporated into the flexible requirement. - The System RA Template includes both the Year Ahead and Month Ahead Summary Sheets that sum resources and compute LSE compliance.
+The Month Ahead summary sheet also includes a check for Local RA adjustments and a check for flexible RA capacity requirements by category. - The Physical Resource and Import tab of the System template includes a flexible capacity column and a flexible capacity category drop down list in which LSEs are to report flexible MW capacity procured by category.
+Similarly, LSEs must specify MCC buckets on the resource tabs using the drop down list in the relevant column. - The Local and Flexible RA template includes a reporting tab for year-ahead flexible RA requirements, three tabs (for 2023, 2024, and 2025) in which to report resources that the LSE wishes to count towards local RA requirements in those years, and three summary tabs (for 2023, 2024, and 2025) that summarize local and flexible requirements and procurement, as applicable.
+The template also includes two tabs in which LSEs must